RayhanaAkterDev/frontend-core-foundations/03-responsive-design/09-container-queries/README.md

 # Container Query

 > Tags: css, responsive-design, container-query, frontend

----

-## 🧠 Purpose

-This note explains the concept of CSS Container Queries, a powerful feature that allows styling child elements based on the size of their container rather than the viewport.
+> **Purpose**: This note explains the concept of CSS Container Queries, a powerful feature that allows styling child elements based on the size of their container rather than the viewport.
 It aims to clarify the difference between container queries and media queries, demonstrate practical usage, and provide an easy-to-understand example.

 ---